JodieC9/BIS15W2024_jcheun/homework/lab7_hw.md

 ## 10 litters_or_clutches_per_y      0        0
 ## # ℹ 26 more rows
 ```
-In the amniota dataset, neither the `map_df` or `miss_var_summary` functions report findings of NA in the data.
-However, we know this is suspicious from the -999.0 values observed by the `summary` function.
-Hinting these -999.0 values are likely placeholders for NA values in the data.
+In the `amniota` data, neither the `map_df` or `miss_var_summary` functions report findings of NA in the data.
+However, we know this is suspicious from the "-999.0" values observed by the `summary` function.
+Hinting these "-999.0" values are likely placeholders for NA values in the data.